nashra-exe/ecommerce-sql-analysis/README.md

 This project analyzes an e-commerce database using SQL to explore customers, orders, products, sales, and purchasing behavior.

-The project demonstrates SQL skills ranging from basic querying to advanced analytical techniques.
+The project demonstrates SQL skills ranging from basic querying and data validation to advanced analytical techniques and database features.

 ## Objectives

 * Analyze customer purchasing behavior
 * Analyze product and sales performance
-* Calculate revenue and spending
+* Calculate revenue and customer spending
 * Identify top-performing products and customers
-* Use advanced SQL techniques for deeper analysis
+* Apply advanced SQL techniques for analytical queries
+* Explore database features used in SQL development
 * Validate and explore the database

 ## SQL Concepts Used